jacobdv/snuffleupagusses/README.md

-# Snuffleupagusses

-## Instructions to Run Snuffleupagusses API Flask App
+## Instructions to Run API Flask App
 - Clone repo to local computer
 - Create a config.js file in static/js
 - Get a MapBox Token and save in config.js as API_KEY :https://account.mapbox.com/